Not Pictured: Plot

 After the Aaron Echolls trial, he is interviewed by press and cheering fans.
-Veronica tells Keith (Enrico Colantoni) that the Manning father has offered $20,000 for the capture of Woody.
+Veronica tells Keith (Enrico Colantoni) that Meg's father has offered $20,000 for the capture of Woody.
 Veronica talks to Wallace (Percy Daggs III) about Jackie (Tessa Thompson) leaving.
 Keith visits Vinnie (Ken Marino) in prison, and they agree to track Woody down together.
 Veronica and Keith learn that Woody was treated for chlamydia.
-In a dream, Veronica shares a happy family breakfast before her graduation, meeting Wallace for the first time that day before meeting Lilly (Amanda Seyfried).
-Veronica makes a fake call as Gia to Woody's lawyer, and he reveals that Woody was living at the Quail Creek Lodge under the name Mr. Underhill.
+In a dream, Veronica shares a happy family breakfast before her graduation, meeting Wallace for the first time that day before seeing Lilly (Amanda Seyfried).
+Veronica makes a fake call as Gia to Woody's lawyer, and he reveals that Woody is staying at the Quail Creek Lodge under the name Mr. Underhill.
 At Veronica's graduation, Keith says that he's going to chase Woody, and Mac (Tina Majorino) tells Veronica that she is going to a hotel with Beaver that night.
-Just before he can graduate, Weevil (Francis Capra) is arrested for the murder of Thumper during the ceremony.
+During the ceremony, Weevil (Francis Capra) is arrested by Lamb for the murder of Thumper just before he can graduate.
 Veronica graduates and says goodbye to Principal Clemmons (Duane Daniels).

 Keith surprises Veronica with plane tickets to New York.
 Alicia Fennel (Erica Gimpel) tells Veronica that Wallace has left for Paris to track Jackie.
-Veronica calls Jackie and tells her that she knows she was never accepted to the Sorbonne and asks her to meet Wallace in New York.
+Veronica calls Jackie and tells her that she knows she was never accepted to the Sorbonne and Jackie confesses that she moved back in with her mother in Brooklyn.
+Veronica asks her to meet Wallace at JFK, where he has a layover.
 At Woody's hiding place, Keith attacks and tasers him.
 However, Woody denies crashing the bus.
 Veronica sees a little league team picture in Woody's restaurant which suggests that Beaver was on Woody's baseball team and thus connected to the crash.
-Veronica dashes to the after-graduation party.
-Beaver and Mac are about to have sex, but while she is in the shower, Beaver reads a text from Veronica to Mac warning her, and Beaver texts Veronica to meet "her" on the roof.
-Aaron Echolls threatens Veronica in the elevator.
-Beaver meets Veronica and puts a gun on her.
-Veronica explains her hypothesis—that he killed Marcos and Peter so they would not spill the news of their molestation, that he got explosives from David "Curly" Moran, convinced the PCHers that Curly destroyed the bus before killing Curly himself, also writing Veronica Mars on his palm.
+Veronica races to the after-graduation party.
+Beaver is unable to have sex with Mac, and while she is in the shower, he reads a text from Veronica on Mac's cellphone, warning her that he's a killer.
+Beaver uses Mac's phone to lure Veronica to the roof.
+Aaron Echolls threatens Veronica in the elevator, where he privately admits to killing Lilly.
+On the roof, Beaver corners Veronica with a gun, and Veronica accuses him of crashing the bus to kill Marcos and Peter and prevent them from coming forward and revealing Woody molested the three of them.
+Beaver got explosives from David "Curly" Moran, and convinced the PCHers that Curly destroyed the bus before killing Curly himself, and writing 'VERONICA MARS' on his palm to misdirect the police.